 Many of you are excellent at conserving power “inside” your home, as there are countless opportunities to improve the energy efficiency of life indoors.
 On the other hand, outdoor activity is an essential part of our way of life.
 So, why not conserve energy outside and not just inside your home?
-Pools, spas, exterior lights, landscaping can boost power consumption too.
-If you’re looking to save money on your gas and electricity bills, take a peek with this handy hint that you can do to save energy with your outdoors.
+Pools, spas, exterior lights, and landscaping can boost power consumption too.
+If you’re looking to save money on your gas and electricity bills, take a peek at this handy hint of what you can do to save energy with your outdoors.

 Swimming pools and spas

 - Run your pump efficiently by using a timer to turn the filter and pump on and off.
 Run your pump at the lowest recommended speed to maintain pool hygiene.
 It will help you save on filters and on general maintenance too.

 - Using solar energy on heating your pools is cheaper to run than using gas or electricity.
 Do not heat your pool if it’s unnecessary and make sure that you do not overheat it as well.
 Some use a digital controller to assure the pool stays at a consistent and desired temperature.

 - Buy the right amount, type, and size of food, are factors to be considered so you’re not heating a large cooking space.

 - Keeping the hood down while grilling your meat and veggies at the correct temperature and the right amount of time can reduce energy consumption.

 - Use gas instead of charcoal to operate your BBQs, as Gas Griller emits nearly three times fewer greenhouse gases compared to using charcoal.